djalmajr07/SQL_CHALLENGE/Case 2 - Pizza Runner/B. Runner and Customer Experience.md

 ***

-###  4. What was the average distance travelled for each customer?
+###  4. What was the average distance traveled for each customer?

 ```sql
 SELECT